 71).
 Who is a BA as per your understanding?

 A business analyst or BA acts as a bridge between an organization and stakeholders.
 He connects with stakeholders to clarify or finalize requirements, helps the project team in project planning, designing or validating components, etc. A business analyst should have the adequate domain knowledge to deal with stakeholders who belong to different domains.

-Q72).
-What are the possible types of actors to use with use case diagram?
+72).
+What are the possible types of actors to use with use case diagrams?

 These could be primary actors or secondary actors.
 Primary actors start the process, and secondary actors assist the primary actors.
 Further, they are categorized into four major types:

 73).
 Why should a business analyst get involved in the implementation of requirements?

 The two major tasks of a business analyst are – Delivering analytical business solutions and gaining the relevant domain knowledge.
 During the actual implementation of requirements, a business analyst helps in resolving business strategies and finding tough business solutions in different scenarios.

 74).
 What are the challenges that can be faced by a business analyst during project implementation?

 From initial to post-implementation of a project, business analysts may have to face the following problems:

 75).
 How can you define a requirement elicitation strategy?